PT Usha becomes first woman IOA president | Sports-Games

 Usha is the first sportsperson to have represented the country and also become IOA chief since Maharaja Yadavindra Singh, who played a Test match in 1934.
 Singh was the third IOA president who held office from 1938 to 1960.
 Olympic medallist wrestler Yogeshwar Dutt and archer Dola Banerjee are in the executive council as male and female representatives of the eight Sportspersons of Outstanding Merit (SOM).

-Bhupender Singh Bajwa, Amitabh Sharma, Harpal Singh and Rohit Rajpal have also been elected on the executive council, which is substantially different from the earlier ones.
-At least five of the 14 executive council members (including IOC member in India, Nita Ambani), are former sports persons, which is unprecedented in the IOA history.
-Legendary boxer MC Mary Kom and table tennis great Achanta Sharath Kamal are also part of the excutive council by virtue of being president and vice president of the Athletes Commission.
+Bhupender Singh Bajwa, Amitabh Sharma, Harpal Singh, and Rohit Rajpal have also been elected to the executive council, which is substantially different from the earlier ones.
+At least five of the 16 executive council members (including IOC member in India, Nita Ambani), are former sports persons, which is unprecedented in the IOA history.
+Legendary boxer MC Mary Kom and table tennis great Achanta Sharath Kamal are also part of the executive council by virtue of being president and vice president of the Athletes Commission.
+Sindhu said as an active sportsperson she would like to do her bit for the betterment of fellow athletes.

+''It's important to understand the sport, it's very important to know what is going on, understand what others need.
+In badminton, I was an Athletes Commission member.
+As a member, I used to understand a player's problem. ''Being an Athletes Commission member, it is important to understand what sport is.
+I would like to understand what they feel and what they need and do my bit to encourage them and support them.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)